GraphingLib/GraphingLib/README.md

 We welcome contributions from the community.
 If you're interested in contributing to GraphingLib, please read our [contributing guidelines on our documentation website](https://www.graphinglib.org/en/stable/contributing.html).

 ## Example
+Here is a short example showing how to use GraphingLib to create a figure with a scatter plot, a fit, and a histogram of the residuals.

 ```python
 import graphinglib as gl